Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/index.md

 ### All subscribers gets their own copy of the event

-To make sure that each subscriber can process, and potentially retry, the event independent of other subscribers, NServiceBus makes sure that each subscriber gets a copy of the published event delivered to their input queue.
+To ensure that each subscriber can process, and potentially retry, the event independent of other subscribers, NServiceBus makes sure that each subscriber gets a copy of the published event delivered to their input queue.

 ### Message-driven (persistence-based)